 Casual employment contracts will not be extended.
 Subsequent casual employment requires a new casual employment contract.

 Where casual employment is terminated for valid reasons, the University will give the Employee one hour's notice.

-The terminating Employee will be provided with a separation certificate if requested; and Human Resources will handle enquiries from government agencies concerning the Employee's employment.
+The terminating Employee will be provided with a separation certificate if requested; and the People Portfolio will handle enquiries from government agencies concerning the Employee's employment.

 The employing faculty or section must provide a new Employee with an appropriate workplace induction which includes a workplace health and safety component.
 This induction program will cover the necessary components as outlined in the Employee Induction and Onboarding Procedure.

 4.7 Casual and short-term employment pool

 Faculties and sections are encouraged to use the Casual and Short-Term Employment Pool administered by the People Portfolio.
 In the event that a suitable candidate is not able to be located from this pool, faculties and sections may contact the University's preferred external employment agency as an alternate Supplier of casual Employees.

 All documents relating to casual Employees will be retained within the People Portfolio, for the minimum retention period specified in the Records and Information Management Procedure.

 Upon appointment, the University will advise a casual professional Employee that, after serving qualifying periods as provided below, casual Employees may have a right to apply in writing for conversion to non-casual employment.